-With Valentine's day around the corner I find myself suffocated from all the "What to wear" looks and rest of the posts.
+To go through a breakup can be both exhausting and attainable.
+Starting over is confusing and not ideal.
+So we make the pieces fit as best we can, even if the pieces are unwillingWith Valentine's day around the corner I find myself suffocated from all the "What to wear" looks and rest of the posts.
 I debated myself on whether I should write about the guy who broke my heart or the one that tried to place me back together.

-I used to think that I was unbreakable, that I was cold hearted and emotionless, that there was no way I could possibly love someone more than I loved me.
+I used to think that I was unbreakable, that I was cold hearted and emotionless, that there was no way I could possibly love someone more than I loved myself.
 I was wrong.
 I failed at all of these beliefs when I allowed myself to be absorbed by the idea that I needed this person more than anything else.
 To the point of thinking that life would be meaningless if we weren't together.

 I saw this happened for months, fully aware of how I felt I did not pay much importance to what these feelings/thoughts/ideas would do to me if we were to end things.
 I didn't do anything to stop it.
 Maybe cause I never thought we would split apart.
 I kept pictures of both of us, they were beautiful photos of ugly moments.
 You saw this.